Note: Stevenson’s original spellings of places have been used in this section

 (In the South Seas, Tusitala Edition, vol. xx, [London: Heinemann, 1924], p.
 231).

-RLS describes the consequences of the lifting of the ban on alcohol just before their arrival (RLS is shocked at the sight of two women fighting like dogs).
+RLS describes the consequences of the lifting of the ban on alcohol just before their arrival (RLS is shocked at the sight of a vicious and bloody fight between two women).

 Finally (and thanks in part to RLS’s activity) the ban is re-imposed.
 The other event that he describes is the visit of a party from the island of Little Makin and the five days of singing and dancing to greet them.
 The Stevenson party contributed to this with a magic lantern show.